 WiFi in Pakistan is spotty at best.
 Upscale cafes will have Wifi that may or may not work, as will high-end hotels.
 Besides that, you’re pretty much lost.

 Rather than relying on WiFi networks, I usually buy a large mobile data pack (10GB, mmm blogger life) and use my mobile phone as a WiFi hotspot.
-If you’re going to do that, make sure to buy a power bank so you don’t have to worry about your phone running out of battery while you do so.
+If you’re going to do that, buy a power bank so you don’t have to worry about your phone running out of battery while you do so.

-Other useful resources for planning your trip to Pakistan
+Other useful resources for planning Pakistan travel

-- No BS introduction to Pakistan
+- Female traveler’s guide to Pakistan

 - Things to do in Lahore